Twin TQFTs and Frobenius algebras: Examples of twin Frobenius algebras

-The fact that the above Frobenius structures differ by a twist is not surprising.
-Kadison showed that twisting by invertible elements of $\mathcal{A}$ is the only way to modify the counit and comultiplication in \textit{Frobenius systems} (see~\cite[Theorem 1.6]{Ka} and~\cite{Kh2}).
-Note that a Frobenius system is the term used in the literature for a Frobenius algebra in $\textbf{R-Mod},$ where $R$ is some ring.
+The fact that the above Frobenius systems differ by a twist is not surprising.
+Kadison showed that twisting by invertible elements of $\mathcal{A}$ is the only way to modify the counit and comultiplication in Frobenius systems (see~\cite[Theorem 1.6]{Ka}).